 - issue a Form 1099 to the salon or business owner from which they rent their business space.

-- is free from the hiring firm's control and direction while performing the work (this must be set forth in the contract and be true in fact)
+- is free from the hiring firm's control and direction while performing the work

 - provides services directly to the contracting business rather than to customers of the contracting business